JustinQHu/Mblog/content/se/turing_test_and_human_judgement.md

 ## The End

 There are some fundamental truths in the designing of the Turing test and the designing of airplanes:
 >1.
-Judge a person by their behaviors instead of thoughts.
+Judge an object or a person by its behaviors instead of thoughts.
 >2.
-Be cautious with a person's words.
+Be cautious with words.
 Avoid being naive.
 >3.
-Avoid superficiality and seek fundamental goals and truths.
+Avoid superficiality and seek fundamental truth.